Amirmohammadomidi/zsh/README.md

   - zsh-syntax-highlighting --> syntax highlighting for ZSH in standard repos
   - autojump --> jump to directories with j or jc for child or jo to open in file manager (available in AUR)
   ![j](https://user-images.githubusercontent.com/45071921/76967237-0ced4380-691f-11ea-85a6-905271353e72.gif)
-  - zsh-autosuggestions (OPTIONAL) --> Suggestions based on your history
+  - zsh-autosuggestions --> Suggestions based on your history
-  - zsh-you-should-use (OPTIONAL --> reminds you of your existing aliases for a command you just typed.
+  - zsh-you-should-use (OPTIONAL) --> reminds you of your existing aliases for a command you just typed.
 ## Setup
 Just copy and past each line in order, to your preferred terminal emulator :
 ```